What is data presentation and analysis?

 - Do not forget to give credits and references in the end and where ever required.

-Urban planning involves conducting various surveys and making use of existing data from various sources.
-The data thus obtained from various sources like Census department, Economics and Statistics department, Election Commission, Jal Board, Municipal Bodies, Economic surveys etc. is compiled and analysed by planners to make policies for towns.
+Secondary surveys forms major part of data research and primary means of data collection by conducting various surveys and making use of existing data from various sources.
+The data thus obtained from various sources like Census department, Economics and Statistics department, Election Commission, Water Board, Municipal Bodies, Economic surveys, Website feedbacks, scientific research etc. is compiled and analyzed.
 Data is also required to forecast and estimate the change in requirement of various resources and thus provide them accordingly.
 Phasing and prioritization forms another important part for effective implementation of the proposals.

 Different types of charts which can be used for data presentation and analysis